-Each instructor is a leading expert in their field and works at a world-rated institution.
+Coursera vs edX professors and instructors: Each instructor is a leading expert in their field.
+The instructor works at a world-rated institution.
 When you enroll in these services, you can be sure that they don’t just pick people off the street, every educator on that platform has years of experience in their subject and know exactly how to convey every little detail to you in the best way possible.

-Both platforms have millions upon millions of users who have taken part in their courses.
-With such huge numbers, you’re sure to know someone who has taken at least one, or have a friend of a friend who did.
+The learning platforms of Coursera and edX have millions upon its million users who have taken part in their courses.
+With such huge numbers, you’re sure to know someone who has taken at least one.
+Or maybe you have a friend of a friend who did.
 Asking firsthand opinions from people in your social circle is a great way to tell if each service is right for you.
-We all learn best by doing.
-Each of the free courses offered to give us easy ways to take firsthand look at the tools by ourselves.
+Each of the free courses offered can give us easy ways to take a firsthand look.

-There are other options that Coursera and edX provide that doesn’t just involve giving courses to teach students.
-Both platforms have enterprise and business options.
-They help companies to provide the best kind of training for their employees.
+EdX vs Coursera enterprise options: There are other options that Coursera and edX provide that doesn’t just involve giving courses to teach students.
+Both learning platforms have enterprise and business options.
+They help companies to provide the best online training for their employees.
 These workforce training programs have industry-leading resources.
 The resources focus on transforming a company’s training and education process into something more advanced and efficient.
 These talent-driven courses are all curated to deliver quality experiences.
 They have options for businesses regardless of size and scale.

 edX for Business features customized plans and courses provided by industry giants.
 Companies can enroll easily, and courses are simple for every employee to access directly.
 These solutions directly integrate with existing educational platforms already in place.
-Businesses are provided with plenty of data and analytics so they can instantly see the results of where this investment is going.
+Businesses are provided with plenty of data and analytics.
+Therefore they can instantly see the results of where this investment is going.

 A company could have a team of 10 people or 10,000 and are sure to see massive ROIs from these services.
 Some companies that have taken advantage of these resources range from Goldman Sachs to MetLife to Sony Interactive Entertainment.

-Coursera for Business features curated collections of high-quality educational classes.
-The classes are all designed to bring a workforce the best resources possible.
+Coursera for Business features curated collections of high-quality educational courses.
+The courses are all designed to bring a workforce the best resources possible.
 These programs are hands-on and allow employees to learn skills quickly and efficiently.
 The tools of these courses are in high demand.
 Even industry giants who have used these services to take their training procedures to new heights trust them.

 Packages include their essential skills collections.
 These include examples like Business Skills for Engineers.
 Rice, UCI, and more, providing courses on AI for Everyone, Foundations of Everyday Leadership.

-Also offered is Essential Skills for Data Science, from Google Cloud and Yandex, with Functional Program Design in Scala and Deep Learning in Computer Vision.
+Also offered is Essential Skills for Data Science, from Google Cloud and Yandex, with Functional Program Design in Scala and Deep Learning in Computer Science Data.
 These courses just scratch the surface of all these offerings.
 Businesses and employees alike are sure to appreciate every single one.

-edX and Coursera offer distinct advantages in comparison to traditional educational institutions.
+We hope that we could answer most of your questions in our edX vs Coursera review.
+In conclusion, edX and Coursera offer distinct advantages in comparison to traditional educational institutions.
 Regardless of which one you choose—one of them being that every course is 100% tailored to your convenience.
 You decide when you want to begin and when you want to end.
-At a regular university, you would have to adjust based on semester times if the course you want is available.
+At a regular university, you would have to adjust based on semester times if the courses available.

-Another advantage is that the internet is everywhere.
-Therefore, so are your classes.
+Another advantage is that the internet is everywhere and makes online learning available at any time.
+Therefore, so are your courses.
 You no longer need to move to a different city or cancel your vacation plans to get to campus on time.
 Your coursework goes where you go.
 Be it a comfy couch at home or a beach in Hawaii.